Jennifer-Zhan/Websys_Labs/lab3/part1/readme.md

 Jiahui Wu:hCard information I added to our personal resume page is useful to humans since they can use the email link to email me directly.
 And for machines, they don't know which is phone number and which is fax number if we just give them the number, hCard can make machines get and clarify those information immediately.

+Jonathan Yang
+The hCard information is very useful because it is very easy to read for both human and computer because of how it is formed .
+It could be stored as a HTML or a content file, the information is the same due to how it is formed.